 Post-operative care after parathyroid surgery

 Patients who had either Minimally Invasive Parathyroidectomy (MIP) or four-gland neck exploration are usually discharged home next day.
 They have steri-strip® dressing and a Prolene® stich that needs to be removed 5 days after surgery.
-They will be seen at Dr. Edirimanne’s rooms in 1-2 weeks and again in 3-6 months with serum corrected Ca, PTH and Vitamin D blood tests.
+They will be seen at Associate Professor Edirimanne’s rooms in 1-2 weeks and again in 3-6 months with serum corrected Ca, PTH and Vitamin D blood tests.